muhpro/pollsterr/README.md

 # pollsterr
-Python Django app to create polls with questions/choices
+Python Django app to create polls with questions/choices and visualization using zing charts

 Quick Start
 # Install dependencies